CMU-TOP/grafeyn/README.md

       - If you have trouble with MPL, you can instead use [MLton](https://github.com/mlton/mlton).
 The performance with MLton will be slower due to lack of parallelism.
-(MLton is a robust, mature compiler, with excellent sequential performance but no support for parallelism.)
+(MLton is a robust, mature compiler, with excellent sequential performance but no support for multi-core execution.)
   - [`smlpkg`](https://github.com/diku-dk/smlpkg)
   - For our benchmarking scripts, you will need Python 3 and [`jq`](https://jqlang.github.io/jq/)